-The Quaternary Period started about 1.8 million years ago and continues to the present time.
-A large part of this period is sometimes called the “Ice Age” because glaciersformed and did not melt for thousands of years.
+• Hills were formed from great heaps of material left by melting glaciersformed and did not melt for thousands of years.
 As the climate in northern Canada got colder, snow and ice started piling up, creating huge masses of ice that got to be thousands of feet thick.
 Some of the glaciers were as much as two miles thick.
 The glaciers moved south from Canada and scraped the land over 20 times in what is now North Dakota.

 As a glacier got thicker and heavier, its great weight made it start spreading out.
 It moved slowly inch by inch and pushed everything in its path ahead of it like a giant bulldozer.
 It scraped off hills, ground up rocks, and carried huge amounts of earth along with it as it slowly inched along.
 Riverbeds filled in, and the rivers pushed to other places where the rushing water created new riverbeds and valleys.
 When the climate started warming again and the glaciers began melting, the great heaps of material that the glacier carried were left wherever the melting took place.
 Some of this material resulted in the gently rolling hills found in parts of North Dakota.

-The last glacier that moved over North Dakota was called the Wisconsinan (wis-kon-sin-an) glacier.
-It entered this area about 40,000 years ago.
+• Covered almost all of North Dakota except for the southwest corner It entered this area about 40,000 years ago.
 It advanced and retreated several times until it finally melted away about 12,000 years ago.
 The Wisconsinan glacier covered almost all of North Dakota except for the southwest corner.

 When the Wisconsinan glacier in North Dakota melted for the last time, glaciers still existed to the north in Canada.
 These glaciers formed a huge dam which blocked the rivers trying to flow north.
 The water backed up and formed a gigantic lake.
 Some of the water in the lake came from the melting glaciers, but most of it was runoff from the south that could not flow northward because its way was blocked by the glaciers in Canada.

-This lake, named after geologist Louis Agassiz, was called Lake Agassiz (ag-a-see).
-It was 700 miles long, 200 miles wide, and 300 feet deep, and covered the eastern part of North Dakota, part of Minnesota, and parts of Canada.
+• Some of the world’s best farmland is located in this ancient lake bed It was 700 miles long, 200 miles wide, and 300 feet deep, and covered the eastern part of North Dakota, part of Minnesota, and parts of Canada.
 This lake has been gone now for thousands of years.
 The Red River Valley in eastern North Dakota is the floor of this prehistoric lake.
 The glacier and the lake deposits left very rich soil in the Red River Valley, and today this flat area of land has some of the best farmland in the world.

 Mastodons and woolly mammoths were very large mammals that lived in North Dakota about 11,000 years ago.
 They looked kind of like elephants.
 Long, shaggy hair covered their bodies, and they had long tusks.
 These herbivores usually traveled in small herds.